Four Springs

 History of Four Springs

 Four Springs was purchased in 1955 by Elizabeth Boyden Howes for the work of the Guild for Psychological Studies in San Francisco, a group she founded with colleagues Sheila Moon and Luella Sibbald.
-The first seminars at Four Springs began in 1956.
+The first seminars at Four Springs were offered in 1956.

 Working initially with psychologist Fritz Kunkel and later with C. G. Jung, these three women combined their interest in depth psychology with their individual interests in the life and teachings of Jesus, religious studies, mythology and experiential learning.